R4EPI/R4EPIs-website/content/welcome/_index.en.md

 <img src="https://imgur.com/FWJ7lER.png" width = "50%" align="middle" alt="Margin line setting in RStudio global options">

-### Setting the default R repository
+### Setting the default R repository if using MRAN

 If you are using Microsoft's version of R (MRAN), the packages are all locked to one specific date (as of this writing, it's 2018-08-07).
-If you are unsure whether you have MRAN or CRAN R installed then see the [FAQ](<https://github.com/R4EPI/sitrep/wiki/4)-FAQ#i-am-unsure-if-i-have-the-mran-or-cran-version-of-r-installed>).
+If you are unsure whether you have MRAN or CRAN R installed then see the [FAQ](<https://github.com/R4EPI/sitrep/wiki/4).

 To install packages that were either created or updated after this date, you should use the RStudio cloud repository.
 The following code will update a file called `.Rprofile` that lives in your home directory (on Windows, this directory is usually "C:\Users\\\<username>").